AtharSayed/Intellitube/Readme.md

 - 🔐 **Privacy-first**: All processing happens on your machine
 - 🧠 **Mistral + Ollama** for efficient LLM inference
 - 🎛️ **Gradio UI** with side-by-side transcript and summary
+- 🧠 **Multimodal Intelligence** Combines Faster-Whisper for transcription and Deep-Translation for multilingual support for sentiment analysis
 - 📦 Modular architecture  for easy integration or expansion

 ---